postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-02-14-managing_workspaces.md

                                    **THIS IS A WORKING DRAFT-NOT READY FOR REVIEW**

 You can manage your personal and team Workspaces.
-Both types of Workspaces enable you to view details, rename, edit descriptions, and delete.

-Only personal Workspaces be hFor personal Workspaces users can share personal Workspaces, and leave and manage
+You can perform such tasks as editing names and decsriptions, viewing details, and much more.

-Click any Workspace that displays in the header bar.
+In the Postman app, click any Workspace that displays in the header bar.
 Then click "Manage" to display the Workplaces dashboard.

 [![manage workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)